LiteObject/nlp-beginner-guide/nlp-technical-guide.md

 ### 7. Question Answering
 This involves understanding questions and finding relevant answers from text.

+> **Note:** We covered this concept in our [beginner guide](./README.md#10-question-answering--getting-specific-answers-from-text).
+Here we'll explore implementation approaches.

 **Example:**
 - Question: "Who invented the telephone?"
 - Text: "Alexander Graham Bell invented the telephone in 1876."